JMestre32/CS50-Intro-To-Programming-with-Python/Functions-and-Variables/README.md

 If you use a function, it MUST exist prior to you using it.

+In a lot of cases, programs NEED  a main function.
+A main function is the starting point of most programs.

+Again, you define main like any function

+def main():

+Then, you use whatever you'd like within main.
+However, you must call main like so: main()

+Somewhere within your program, if you wish for your program to execute as expected.
 <h3> Interactive Mode </h3>

 You can run python in the terminal by typing 'python' and >>> will appear.